 It made me realize how many ghost stories are in the literary canon.
-There's Poe's The Raven, Dickens' A Christmas Carol, Henry James' The Turn of the Screw, basically all of Nicolai Gogol's work, and more recently Michael Cunningham's Specimen Days, among many others I’m forgetting.
-We love ghost stories!
+There's Poe's The Raven, Dickens' A Christmas Carol, Henry James' The Turn of the Screw, basically all of Nicolai Gogol's work, and more recently Michael Cunningham's Specimen Days, among many many others.

 1. Ghost stories are biblical.

 While science is skeptical, the Bible doesn't seem to be afraid of ghosts.
 In 1 Samuel 28, King Saul consults a medium who brings the prophet Samuel back from the dead.